jimthematrix/blockchain-features/README.md

 ![Hyperledger support for message queue](https://github.com/jimthematrix/blockchain-features/blob/master/events/hyperledger-ent-int.jpg "Hyperledger support for message queue")

 ### Extensible Messaging System Support Interface
 The interface /github.com/hyperledger/fabric/events/producer.Connector defines the common behaviors of a message producer for a messaging system like Apache Kafka or WebSphere MQ.
 Extensions can be built on it to provide integration with an external messaging system.
-Support for the following systems have been implemented:
+Support for the following systems have been prototyped in this fork:

 * Apache Kafka
 * WebSphere MQ